Krouwndouwn/Rubber_Ducky_Password_Stealer/README.md

 **How do I generate my own payload?**

 Create a payload on the [Payload Studio](https://payloadstudio.hak5.org/community/) website.
-Or use the [Duck Toolkit](https://ducktoolkit.com/encode) website for this.